KSchram/phy482msu/syllabus.md

 ### Overview

 Physics 482, Electricity and Magnetism 2, is the second semester of our two-semester sequence of junior-level classical electromagnetism.
-I

 #### Required purchases: